MOLOCH-dev/ZAPS2.0/readme.md

 ```

 ## Applications
->MemeSahaab is a light-hearted meme-journaling website that aims to alleiviate some of the Lockdown-stress of all the meme-lovers out there.
+>MemeSaahab is a light-hearted meme-journaling website that aims to alleiviate some of the Lockdown-stress of all the meme-lovers out there.
 >It's a fun website that can be shared among friends with similar tastes in memes.
 >Users can get in touch with their friends and like-minded people using our chatbox.
 >Users can update their own meme-collection as well as check out the meme collections of others.
->MemeSahaab makes you update your journal before viewing the memes present on it.
+>MemeSaahab makes you update your journal before viewing the memes present on it.

 ## Future scope
 >The project could be vastly improved by adding a reccommeder system, to highlight trending memes.